theimowski/master-thesis/docs/section-application.md

 Thanks to the type-inference, no explicit type annotations are required, and the code is more concise.

-While a disadvantage of this approach is that the productivity suffers during development because any change to the view has to be recompiled, two great benefits from using such a DSL for rendering HTML can be enlisted:
+While a disadvantage of this approach is that the productivity suffers during development because any change to the view has to be recompiled, two great benefits from using such a DSL for rendering HTML can be listed:

 * Type system can catch common type mismatch issues in compile-time,
 * Every language syntax construct can be used in conjunction with the DSL (as seen with the list comprehension), making it easier to express complex logic.